Individual Artist Awards

 In times of prosperity and times of uncertainty, art has the power to connect us.

-The awards first given out in 2004 are part of a strategy to support the culture of Alaska, the vibrancy of our communities and art itself.
+The awards are part of a strategy to support the culture of Alaska, the vibrancy of our communities and art itself.